Programming-M30299/week-11-code/README.md

 # Code from Week 11

-A repository containing the examples from the worksheet and the lecture.
+A repository containing the examples from the worksheet and lecture.

 ## Contents

 - `pract11.py` - A file containing the examples from the worksheet.
-  Copy the contents of this file into yours and run the functions to see what they do.
+- `lect11.py` - A file containing the examples from the lecture.
 - `README.md` - This file.
 - `.gitignore` - A file telling git to ignore certain files (e.g. `.pyc` files).
   You do not need to worry about this file for now.